 • A clear call to action

-Unlike other platforms, Pinterest doesn’t recognize hashtags in profiles or board descriptions; it focuses instead on natural keyword integration throughout your profile elements.
-This approach aligns with Pinterest’s search engine functionality and improves your overall visibility to users seeking your content type.
+Unlike other platforms, Pinterest doesn’t recognize hashtags in profiles or board descriptions; instead, it relies on natural keyword integration throughout your Pinterest account.
+This approach aligns with its visual search engine functionality and improves your visibility to users searching for your content.

 3. Create High-Performing Pins for Your Blog